GiveSendGo

 GiveSendGo is an American Christian crowdfunding website launched in 2015 as an alternative to GoFundMe.
 The site engages in limited content moderation, citing freedom of speech.
-Identified as an alt-tech platform that caters to the alt-right, GiveSendGo has attracted controversy for allowing far-right extremists including neo-Nazis, white supremacists and hate groups to fundraise.
+Identified as an alt-tech platform, GiveSendGo has attracted controversy for allowing far-right extremists including neo-Nazis, white supremacists and hate groups to fundraise.

 History and philosophy

 The website was founded in 2014 to fundraise "for missionary trips, medical expenses for needy families, and other charitable causes", and because the founders perceived GoFundMe to have an anti-Christian bias.

 GoFundMe, a major crowdfunding platform, prohibits in its terms of service any "campaigns that raise money to cover the legal defense of anyone formally charged with an alleged violent crime" as well as campaigns promoting hate and intolerance.
 GiveSendGo first rose to prominence after it allowed several campaigns to fundraise that GoFundMe had previously removed, in particular for Kyle Rittenhouse, rioters who attacked the U.S. Capitol on January 6, and the Canada convoy protest.

 GiveSendGo's founders have described it as a fundraising platform that values freedom and rejects censorship, stating that platforms should not restrict legal activities.
 The founders have stated "that the danger of the suppression of speech is much more dangerous than the speech itself" and emphasized the importance of the presumption of innocence for those accused of crimes and the ability to fundraise for a legal defense.